Amanda Blumenherst: Amateur career

-Other amateur golf achievements

 In 2008 Blumenherst finished 30th at the LPGA Kraft Nabisco Championship on the LPGA Tour, and in 2006 and 2008 she helped the U.S. win the Curtis Cup.
 At the 2006 U.S. Women's Open, she finished tied for tenth and shared low amateur honors with Jane Park.
 The following year she finished tied for 50th at the 2007 U.S. Women's Open, one of four amateurs to make the cut.
 She advanced to the second round of match play at the U.S. Women's Amateur Public Links (WAPL), and at the North and South Women's Amateur.
 Blumenherst was the runner-up at the 2007 U.S. Women's Amateur, falling 1 up to Mariajo Uribe in 36 holes.
 In 2008, she again made the cut at the U.S Women's Open and finished tied for 38th.
 A month later she won the 2008 U.S. Women's Amateur in Eugene, Oregon, with a 2 & 1 victory over NCAA champion, Azahara Muñoz, in the 36-hole final on August 10.

 Professional career

-2009

 On May 27, 2009, Blumenherst announced that she turned professional and had signed with the IMG sports management company and with Nike Golf as a paid member of its touring staff.
 Her amateur accomplishments qualified her for membership of the Futures Tour and she played in six Futures Tour events in the summer of 2009, with three top-10 finishes.
 Blumenherst was the medalist at the first stage of the LPGA Qualifying Tournament in September; she was 16 under par over four rounds to win by six strokes.
 Later that month Blumenherst, entered on a sponsor's exemption, finished tied for 5th at the CVS/Pharmacy LPGA Challenge in California.
 In December at Daytona Beach, she won the five-round LPGA Final Qualifying Tournament by two strokes to earn her tour card for 2010.

-2010

 Blumenherst played the first two tournaments of the 2010 LPGA season, the Honda PTT LPGA Thailand and the HSBC Women's Champions, as sponsors' invites.
 She finished T18 and 62nd, respectively, but as a sponsor invite her earnings did not count on the official LPGA money list.
 She went on to play in 22 tournaments and finished 51st on the 2010 money list and 4th in the LPGA Rookie of the Year standings, won by Muñoz.